simonehagey/orbdot/docs/source/installation.rst

 Installation
 ************

 To install the OrbDot package, you have different options depending on your environment and preferences.
+Before installing OrbDot, it is recommended to create and activate a virtual environment using ``venv`` to prevent dependency conflicts.

 Using `pip <http://www.pip-installer.org/>`_
 --------------------------------------------